All Episodes

 They're afraid of those being destroyed.

-That's what Newsweek Magazine said on October the 10th, 1994.
+That's what Newsweek magazine said on October the 10, 1994.

-I quote, Air travel creates a frightening factor.
+I quote, air travel creates a frightening factor.

-Today, a 10 hour flight from Bombay to London airport, an infected person can make the journey
+A 10-hour flight from Bombay to London airport, an infected person can make the journey without showing any signs of the plague.

 All right, but once again, Lindsay, that's with regard to how quickly it can spread.